 Sarah graduated from Stanford Classics with a Ph.D. in Classical Archaeology in 2009.
 Her dissertation, Roman Provocations: Interactions with Decorated Spaces in Early Imperial Rome and Pompeii, proposed a new methodology for examining the ancient reception of Roman art and architecture that takes a viewer's gender, status, and audience into consideration.
 Her research interests include Roman art and architecture, Roman gender and sexuality, Latin epigraphy, and the reception of the Classical past.
 She has excavated on Crete, in the Roman Forum, and at Pompeii.
 After graduating, she spent two years (2010-2012) as a Mellon Postdoctoral Fellows in the Humanities Research Center at Rice University.
-Currently Sarah is an Assistant Professor of History at the University of San Diego.
+Sarah has also served as Assistant Professor of History at the University of San Diego, and is currently Assistant Professor of Classics at the University of Washington, Seattle.
 She was awarded the Rome Prize to the American Academy in Rome for 2014-2015.